blocknotes/pinfo-rails/README.md

 # pinfo-rails: Rails project info

-A gem to collect informations from a Rails project
+An utility to collect informations from a Rails project

 Currently I added only some basic checks, feel free to contact me (or pull request) to improve this project.